jeremy-moffitt/pic2say/README.md

+# pic2say is a ReactJS app for communicating basic ideas through pointing at on-screen pictures

+pic2say started as a SUSE Hackweek project.
+I needed something to hack on, and was simultaneously trying to help out a family member who recently suffered a stroke.
+I thought that a webpage with flash-card like tiles that could be pointed to would be an effective way to communicate ideas at times when speech is difficult or impossible

+HTML5 supported browsers include text-to-speech support, which will say the name of the clicked tile (if it is the final leaf in the selection tree).

+To install pic2say, clone the repo, run npm install (if npm is not installed, install npm first), then run `npm start` .
+This will start the app running on port 3000 on the localhost.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>